iapyeh/sshscript/syntax.md

 # the above is evaluated to
 $ls -l /root

-# you can also use f-string to assign the command
+# you can also use f-string or r-string to assign the command
 $f'{cmd} -l {path}

 # when using f-string, use it to define the command at all.